connexcs/docs/my-account.md

 1. Select the Mode,  this needs to be set to live
 2. Enter the Public Key and Private Key in the respective text fields, this can be obtained from your stripe account.
 3. Select the currencies that you wish to accept the payment.

-Users can also:
+You can also:

 1. Refresh and Delete the APIs.
 2. Edit the information regarding API.
 Click on the name from the list and edit the details.

 ## Domains

-Domains lets you add a domain/sub domain on your control panel, this will let your customer to use the customer portal. the domain can be whitelablled.
+Domains lets you add a domain/sub domain on your control panel which will let your customer use the customer portal.
+The domain can be whitelablled.

 ![alt text][domain]